A research study published by Help Musicians UK, a charity for UK musicians, is revealing new information about the dark side of the music industry.

-So, why are musicians facing these severe psychological struggles, and how can it be fixed?
+So, why are musicians buy modafinil in australia facing these severe psychological struggles, and how can it be fixed?

 According to researchers, working in the music industry can make you sick for several reasons.
 The financial grapple of making a living, prolonged working hours, exhaustion, inability to plan the future, lack of recognition, and musculoskeletal disorders are just a couple of contributing factors.

 Throughout the years, making a living off of playing music has evolved.
 No longer are consumers paying for compact disk albums, instead, online streaming services such as Spotify and VEVO dominate the market.

 As a result, musicians are turning to nationwide tours, grudgingly spending weeks at a time working overtime on little to no sleep.
 Unsurprisingly, some musicians don’t make any profit unless they’re on the tour bus.